Architecture in Fort Wayne

 Built in 2009, Parkview Field is the award-winning home of the Fort Wayne TinCaps Minor League Baseball team.
 Having won awards and received national recognition for both design aesthetic and fan experience, Parkview Field is considered the model Minor League Baseball ballpark.

 The aesthetic and architecture of the ballpark was intended to complement existing downtown architecture and design while still creating a look and feel unique to the ballpark.
 Just a block away from the North Gate entrance is the Fort Wayne Fire Fighters Museum (Station #3).
-The station’s unique brick façade, arching entrances, and incorporation of tan accents was the inspiration for Parkview Field’s exterior look and feel.
+The station’s unique brick façade, arching entrances, and incorporation of tan accents were the inspiration for Parkview Field’s exterior look and feel.
 Ballpark gates emulate the arched entrances and the dark red brick and tan piping are visible around the entire exterior of the ballpark.
 The mix of retro and modern aesthetic fits right into a rich, vibrant, and growing downtown Fort Wayne.

 Headwaters Park